Resources

 1. Second session: Observation Session

-• The observation session will be overseen by a different clinician to the one who completed your Informant Interview.
+• The Observation Session will be overseen by a different clinician to the one who completed your Informant Interview.
 This is because of our commitment to quality of care.
 It's a way to achieve a second expert opinion during your autism assessment.

-• The observation session will take place via our secure video conferencing platform and consist of some activities and tasks that the practitioner will ask you to complete.
+• The Observation Session will take place via our secure video conferencing platform and consist of some activities and tasks that the practitioner will ask you to complete.
 These are not tests, and there are no right or wrong answers.
 Our clinicians are simply trying to discover more about your situation to ensure they can conduct a robust assessment.

 1. Third session: Feedback Session

-• During your feedback session, the practitioner who carried out your observation session will discuss the outcome of your autism assessment with you.
+• During your Feedback Session, the practitioner who carried out your observation session will discuss the outcome of your autism assessment with you.
 They will tell you whether you have been diagnosed with autism or not.

 How to prepare for your autism assessment with ProblemShared